Adrien Robinson: Memphis Express

 In 2019, Robinson joined the Memphis Express of the Alliance of American Football.
 The league ceased operations in April 2019.

 DC Defenders

-Robinson was drafted in the 10th round in the 2020 XFL Draft by the DC Defenders.
+Robinson was selected in the 10th round in the 2020 XFL draft by the DC Defenders.
 He was waived during final roster cuts on January 22, 2020.

 Personal life

 Arrest

 On July 31, 2017, Pennsylvania State Police stopped Robinson along Interstate 80 and found him in possession of “numerous large bags of marijuana." which measured at 25 pounds.

 He was charged with manufacture, delivery or possession with intent to manufacture or deliver a controlled substance, and possession of drug paraphernalia.